-The 7-month entrepreneurship programme is supported by multi-stakeholder engagement across sectors (public, private, non-profit and start-up).
+The Capacity Launch and Boost entrepreneurship programmes are supported by multi-stakeholder engagement across sectors (public, private, non-profit and start-up).
 Capacity empowers entrepreneurs to develop their ideas through self-sustaining, collaborative frameworks, rather than to reinforce any form of dependency.

-The Capacity entrepreneurship programme is aimed at supporting entrepreneurs and ‘wannapreneurs’ with a migration or refugee background to set up their own business or social/cultural project in Switzerland.
+The Capacity entrepreneurship programmes are aimed at supporting entrepreneurs and ‘wannapreneurs’ with a migration or refugee background to set up their own business or social/cultural project in Switzerland.

 We are currently based in Zurich and accept participants from the greater Zurich area.
 If you live outside of the greater Zurich area and would like to participate, please note that we are not able to cover any transport or accommodation costs you may have as a result of the programme.